ImDhairya/Transaction-Tracker/README.md

 # React + Vite

+This is a transaction tracker application which mostly focuses on how data is send and received over backend and this uses atlas mongosedb as database of the application

+*You need to add you own mongodb atlas key in api/.env file to run database*

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: